AdobeDocs/adobe-assurance-public-apis/src/pages/index.md

 ## GLOSSARY OF TERMS

-- Access Token: An expiring token that must be sent in the header value for 'Authorization' in the form -H 'Authorization: Bearer [access token value]'
+- **Access Token**: An expiring token that must be sent in the header value for 'Authorization' in the form -H 'Authorization: Bearer [access token value]'
-- Adobe Assurance: The service which provides GraphQL endpoints for Experience Cloud Assurance Tools
+- **Adobe Assurance**: The service which provides GraphQL endpoints for Experience Cloud Assurance Tools
-- Adobe Developer's Console: Gives developers access to the tools needed to build with Adobe, including access to APIs, real-time events, Runtime functions, and plugin IDs
+- **Adobe Developer's Console**: Gives developers access to the tools needed to build with Adobe, including access to APIs, real-time events, Runtime functions, and plugin IDs
-- Client ID: Identifies which user or entity is gaining access to an Adobe Resource, along with an access token, and is passed in the header in the form -H 'x-api-key: [client ID value]'
+- **Client ID**: Identifies which user or entity is gaining access to an Adobe Resource, along with an access token, and is passed in the header in the form -H 'x-api-key: [client ID value]'
-- Client Secret: Confirms the entity using the Client ID is authorized to do so.
+- **Client Secret**: Confirms the entity using the Client ID is authorized to do so.
-- JSON Web Token (JWT): a method for representing claims securely between two parties
+- **JSON Web Token (JWT)**: a method for representing claims securely between two parties
-- Organization ID: Alpha-numeric value assigned to your Organization, ending in "@AdobeOrg"
+- **Organization ID**: Alpha-numeric value assigned to your Organization, ending in "@AdobeOrg"
-- Public/Private Key Pair: helps to encrypt information that ensures data is protected during transmission
+- **Public/Private Key Pair**: helps to encrypt information that ensures data is protected during transmission

-## API Requests & Rate Limits

-The timeout for API requests through adobe.io is currently *xxx seconds*.

-The default rate limit for an Adobe Assurance API is *xxx requests per minute*.
-When rate limiting is being enforced you will get `429` HTTP response codes with the following response body: `{"error_code":"429050","message":"Too many requests"}`